pikapods/docs.pikapods.com/faq/account.md

 > Stopped pods will also stay stopped for upgrades.
 For some apps this can break migrations, if too many versions are skipped.
 So it's not recommended to keep a pod stopped for more than a few weeks.

-We may adjust pricing for new pods to better reflect the current price of compute resources.
-For existing pods, the pricing valid at the time of creation will still apply.
+We regularly adjust pricing for new pods to better reflect the current price of compute resources.
+For existing pods, see *Price Adjustments* below.

 ## Minimum Resource Requirements